ProAI/laravel-super-migrations/README.md

 ## Installation

-Laravel Pro Migrations is distributed as a composer package.
+Laravel Super Migrations is distributed as a composer package.
 So you first have to add the package to your `composer.json` file:

 ```
 "proai/laravel-super-migrations": "~1.0"